Welcome to the topic How do neon signs work?

-A Neon sign comprises a glass tube filled with a small amount of Neon gas at low pressure.
+A neon sign comprises a glass tube filled with a small amount of neon gas at low pressure.
 Neon is the preferred gas because it is a Noble gas.
 Having a complete electron shell means that atoms do not react with other atoms and that removing an electron requires a great deal of energy.

 So, how does a neon tube generate light?
 Let us investigate the operation of a neon light.

 One electrode at each end of the glass tube conducts an Alternating Current.
-When sufficient energy is applied to the terminals, usually 15,000 volts, the outer electron of the neon atoms are removed.
+When sufficient energy is applied to the terminals, usually 15,000 volts, the outer electrons of the neon atoms are removed.
 The positively charged neon atoms that result are drawn to the negative terminal, while the free electrons are drawn to the positive terminal.

 These charged particles, referred to as plasma, complete an electric circuit within the bulb.